Nel blu, dipinto di blu

 The song spent five non-consecutive weeks atop the Billboard Hot 100 in August and September 1958, and subsequently became Billboard's number-one single for the year.
 In 1959, at the 1st Annual Grammy Awards, Modugno's recording became the first ever Grammy winner for both Record of the Year and Song of the Year.

-Winning the eighth Sanremo Music Festival, the song was chosen as the Italian entry to the Eurovision Song Contest in 1958, where it came in third place out of ten songs in total.
 The combined sales of all the versions of the song exceed 18 million copies worldwide, making it one of the all-time most popular songs to come out of Sanremo and Eurovision.

 The song was later translated into several languages and recorded by a wide range of performers.
 The song is also used as the basis for numerous football chants.

-Background and composition
+Background

 Writing

 Franco Migliacci began working on the lyrics of the song in June 1957, inspired by two paintings by Marc Chagall.
 He had planned to go to the sea with Domenico Modugno, but while waiting for Modugno to show up, Migliacci started drinking wine and eventually fell asleep.
 He had vivid dreams, and when he woke up, he looked at the Chagall paintings (reproductions) on the wall.
-In "Le coq rouge" was a yellow man suspended in midair, while in "Le peintre et la modelle", half the painter's face was coloured blue.
+In "Le coq rouge" was a yellow man suspended in mid-air, while in "Le peintre et la modèle", half the painter's face was coloured blue.
 So he began penning a song about a man who dreams of painting himself blue, and being able to fly.

 Later that same night, Migliacci discussed his lyrics with Modugno, and for several days they worked on the song, tentatively entitled "Sogno in blu" ('Dream in blue').

 In 2008, Modugno's widow, Franca Gandolfi, recalled that her husband, after a storm forced open his window, had the idea of modifying the chorus of the song, introducing the word "Volare", which is now the popular title of the song.